arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 This needs to be pasted into an environment variable named GH_TOKEN in the settings of your repo on Travis CI, there is a switch for "Display value in build log", which you want to have set to "off".

 The next step uses the Travis command line ruby gem, you'll need to install ruby followed by `gem install travis` if you haven't got this already.
 If you do this from the root directory of your repo, the key will be automatically added to your `.travis.yml` file.
-It's safe to have this in your source repo, as it can only be decrypted using the private key - which you supplied to Travis in the previous step.

 ```
 travis encrypt -r username/reponame GH_TOKEN=[the token you created before] --add